 A short-term rental business can help you cover the mortgage and taxes on a property and turn a profit, but they can also be risky during periods of travel uncertainty.
 Build a solid plan and don't over-leverage yourself.
 Your bills for the property will still be due even if no guests stay that month!

 Did you always get an A on your college essays?
 You might have a talent for the written word!
 Use it to start a freelance writing business or run and monetize your own blog on a topic you’re passionate about.
 This is my career, so I won't be biased: it can be a hard business to start.
 For every great client, you might encounter 10 who want to pay a penny per word.
 You might get your start writing ultra-glamorous content about water filters and whether asphalt or concrete is better for driveways.
 It's all part of the journey!

 If you go the blogging route, it takes time to get established in your niche, start appearing in search results and turn it into a source of revenue.
 Learn about ways to monetize a blog here.

 13. Anything that fits your skills and passions

 Don’t force yourself to fit the mold of what you think women in business should do or be.
 If you want to start a business in construction, manufacturing, or another classically male-dominated space, and you have the knowledge to make it work—go for it.
 You may face more of an uphill battle and encounter people who underestimate you, but someone has to change the women-in-business statistics.
 These business ideas for women are just a guide and can help you generate even more ideas!

-To start your woman-owned business off on the right foot, see our tips for managing your business finances, and join this free Clever Girl course on creating a solid brand and marketing strategy.
+To start your woman-owned business off on the right foot, see our tips for managing your business finances, and take our free business courses on creating a solid brand and marketing strategy.
 There's no better than time now to take action on the above-listed business ideas for women and beyond!